 - Auto-fulfillment.
 They have a WHCC print lab.
 This US-based print lab works with nearly all (if not all) auto-fulfillment sites.
 However, unlike some other website builders, it requires you to a) have an account with WHCC and b) be a US resident.
 This limitation is a showstopper for me as I’m not in the US.

 - As a compromise, they offer an automated email delivery to the print lab of my choice.
 This solution is workable but requires some additional negotiations with the lab.
 Also, it’s not apparent how they deliver selected photos to the lab.

-- Product selection – I can’t check what’s included in WHCC, but for self-fulfilment and custom print labs there are only 13 regular prints.
+- Product selection – I can’t check what’s included in WHCC, but for self-fulfillment and custom print labs there are only 13 regular prints.
 All else has to be added manually.
 In the end, it looks like a flat list, so you can’t add too many.
-Side note – the size is only in inches, can’t do centimetres.
+Side note – the size is only in inches, can’t do centimeters.